joethompson1/Datachain/README.md

 1. Start docker
-2. Copy the following folders:
+2. Copy the following folders from fabricSamples:
    ```sh
    bin
    ```